Unified Theory (band): Post–breakup activities (2001–present)

 Krusen would go on to form Novatone with guitarist Robert Lyons and former Green Apple Quick Step singer Tyler Willman, releasing their debut album entitled Time Can't Wait in 2005.
 The same year, he contributed drums to Thee Heavenly Music Association's debut album Shaping the Invisible, while in 2008, Krusen's former band Candlebox released first album in ten years entitled Into the Sun, which featured additional drums previously recorded by Krusen.

 After befriending singer Travis Warren, who was interested in having Smith and Thorn produce his music, the trio, along with former Blind Melon members Rogers Stevens and Glen Graham, began working with Warren on new songs and announced the reformation of Blind Melon in 2006.
 They toured from October 8–22 in 2007, and released their first studio album, since Soup, entitled For My Friends on April 22, 2008.
 The band performed at the MusiCares MAP Fund benefit concert and announced plans to tour in support of their album.
 However, the tour was soon cancelled after Blind Melon parted ways with Warren.
 The band were to perform a number of shows with Thorn and Smith's former bandmate Shinn, though a lack of preparation time resulted in the band cancelling the tour.

-Unified Theory released their second album Cinematic on iTunes in December 2006.
+Unified Theory released their second album, Cinematic, on iTunes in December 2006.
 The band did not reunite to perform any shows to promote the album.

 Unified Theory reunited for one show on August 4, 2010 at the King King in Hollywood.
 Chris Shinn's other band Everything is Energy opened the show.

-Chris Shinn joined the band Live in 2012 as their new lead singer.
+Chris Shinn joined the band Live in 2012 as their new lead singer, staying in that role until 2016.